-Home » Research and Development » Hydropower Technology » Fluid Mechanics – Experimental » Kaplan turbine load instabilities in critical operating regions
+Home » Research and Development » Hydropower Technology » Fluid Mechanics – Experimental » Velocity measurements in a model turbine

 project: